A Flânerie through Avignon

 10-November-2024

-So a crisp morning between autumn and winter in Avignon, with no planned itinerary, no list of must see spots, that's exactly what we did.
-With the historical centre's cobbled streets, winding passageways and sun-washed buildings, the city seems built for wandering.
+So, on a crisp morning between autumn and winter in Avignon, with no planned itinerary and no list of must-see spots, that's exactly what we did.
+With the historical centre's cobbled streets, winding passageways, and sun-washed buildings, the city seems built for wandering.

 Breakfast

-We started our day just outside Avignon with a typical French breakfast of pains au chocolats and coffee from xxx.
-The popular bakery had already sold out of the flavour we'd been hoping to try so we settled for an orange one and a hazelnut one.
-We split the sticky, flaky pastries and devoured them quickly to a satisfying soundtrack of uhmmms and ahhhs.
+Breakfast We started our day just outside Avignon with a typical French breakfast of pains au chocolat and coffee from Maison Calvino.
+The popular bakery had already sold out of the traditional flavour we'd been hoping to try, so we settled for an orange one and a hazelnut one.
+We split the sticky, flaky pastries and devoured them quickly to a satisfying soundtrack of "uhmmms" and "ahhhs".

 Arriving in Avignon

-We find parking just outside a gate to the old city.
-Entering it, we start wandering, ducking down quaint roads that appeal to us and occasionally stopping to take photographs.
+We found parking just outside a gate to the old city.
+Entering it, we started wandering, ducking down quaint roads that appealed to us and occasionally stopping to take photographs.

-As we meander further into the centre, we start reading menues trying to decide where to stop for lunch.
-Drifting around Basilique Saint-Pierre, we find a couple of quirky streets, an old synagogue and a slew of restaurants and cafes.
-After passing Chez Lizette's twice, we decide its the place for us and settle in along the streetside terrace in the early afternoon sun.
+As we meandered further into the centre, we started reading menus, trying to decide where to stop for lunch.
+Drifting around Basilique Saint-Pierre, we found a couple of quirky streets, an old synagogue, and a slew of restaurants and cafes.
+After passing Chez Lizette's twice, we decided it was the place for us and settled in along the streetside terrace in the early afternoon sun.

 Lunch at Chez Lizette